 Mindset shifts for Teachers No. 3: Good enough is OK

-This shift is about reframing your perception about perfectionism.
+This shift is about reframing your perception of perfectionism.

-This is a BIG mind shift that I needed to make personally, and I also think it’s needed for many teachers to make too – this is that GOOD ENOUGH IS OK!
+This is a BIG mind shift that I needed to make personally, and I also think it’s needed for many teachers to make, too.
+It’s that “good enough,” truly is okay!

 This is pretty deep stuff – and what I’ve found out, these types of mindset shifts often don’t come easy to us… SO let it sink in for a bit…consider your motives and stop getting caught in the perfectionist trap!